-Kathleen Webber, Chair
+Kathleen Webber, Chair and Associate Professor

 Kathleen Webber is an associate professor and chair of the Journalism and Professional Writing department.
 She teaches Introduction to Journalism, Beats and Deadlines senior capstone, Magazine Writing, Multimedia Storytelling, and an FSP called The True Cost of Fashion.
 She worked in the fashion industry before reporting on it as a staff writer for W magazine and Women’s Wear Daily and Self magazine as a copywriter.
-She helped launch Philadelphia Style magazine and has written for The Philadelphia Inquirer, Women’s Health, Martha Stewart Living, InStyle, New Jersey Life, New Jersey Monthly, Sierra.com, Ecowatch.com and Sustainablebrands.com.
+She helped launch Philadelphia Style magazine and has written for the Business section of The Philadelphia Inquirer, Women’s Health, Martha Stewart Living, InStyle, New Jersey Life, New Jersey Monthly, Sierra.com, Ecowatch.com and Sustainablebrands.com.
 Her research and writing focus on ethical and sustainable fashion in the global economy.
 She is currently working on a documentary about the history of design and garment manufacturing in Philadelphia.
 She received a B.B.A. in Business Administration from Saint Mary’s College (Notre Dame, IN) and an M.A. in Journalism from New York University.
 She serves as an adviser for TCNJ’s branch of HerCampus, a national online magazine for college women and She’s The First, a non-profit club.

 office: AIMM 334

-Kim Pearson, Associate Professor
+Kim Pearson, Professor

-Kim Pearson is an associate professor of journalism at The College of New Jersey who teaches a range of courses including Media Entrepreneurship, Fact, Checking and Race, Gender and the News.
+Kim Pearson is a professor of journalism at The College of New Jersey who teaches a range of courses including Media Entrepreneurship, Fact, Checking and Race, Gender and the News.
 She is a co-founder of TCNJ’s Interactive Multimedia Department.
 Her journalism has been published in the Online Journalism Review, Black Enterprise, and Newsday, among other outlets.
 She has been part of teams whose research on improving science literacy and civic engagement has garnered support from the National Science Foundation, Microsoft Research, and the New Jersey Council of the Humanities.
 Pearson is a past recipient of the New Jersey Professor of the Year award from the Carnegie Foundation and the Council for the Advancement and Support for Education.
 Her professional affiliations include the Online News Association, the Association for the Study of African American Life and History, Phi Kappa Phi and the National Association of Black Journalists.
 She serves as advisor for the campus chapter of Girls Who Code https://www.instagram.com/girlswhocodetcnj/.
 Her personal website is https://kimpearson.net.
 Prof. Pearson holds an AB in Politics from Princeton University with a Certificate in African American Studies and an MA in Journalism from New York University.

 office: AIMM 303

-Emilie Lounsberry, Associate Professor
+Emilie Lounsberry, Professor

 Emilie Lounsberry teaches a variety of journalism courses, including Introduction to Journalism and Feature Writing.
 She was a longtime staff writer at The Philadelphia Inquirer, where she specialized in writing about the American legal system and covering trials, did investigative projects and wrote about issues in the criminal justice system.
 She covered the epic Bush v.
 Gore court battle for the presidency, the execution of Timothy McVeigh, and traveled to Haiti and Mexico for articles about the global labor market.